-The largest plant is at Athenry which is designed to serve a P.E. of 6,000 and incorporates secondary treatment.
-The plant has been upgraded to operate to its present capacity but it is projected that it will be operating at 5% above its design capacity by 2015.
-A licence application was made by Galway County Council in October 2008 (registration number D0193-01) pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.
-The plant is included in the current Water Services Investment Programme.
+The secondary treatment plant at Drimoleague has a design capacity of 600 P.E. and it is currently working within its design capacity.
+A licence application was made by Cork County Council in June 2009 (registration number D0470-01) pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.

-The plant at Gort is designed to serve a P.E. of 3,000, is currently operating within capacity and incorporates secondary treatment.
-A licence application was made by Galway County Council in October 2008 (registration number D0195-01) pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.
-The plant is included in the current Water Services Investment Programme.
+The primary treatment plant at Ballydehob has a design capacity of 700 P.E. and it is currently working within its design capacity.
+A scheme is included in the current Water Services Investment Programme 2007-2009 (Ballydehob Sewerage Scheme) to upgrade the existing collection network and provide secondary waste water treatment.
+A licence application was made by Cork County Council in June 2009 (registration number D0467-01) pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007.